benmatselby/technical-workshops/docker-101/README.md

 - `--rm` will remove the container from the system once finished execution.
 - `-t` allocates a `tty`.
 See [this](https://stackoverflow.com/questions/30137135/confused-about-docker-t-option-to-allocate-a-pseudo-tty).
 - `-e` provides environment variables to the container.
 If the names match you can do it this way.
 If not you can provide them in the `-e foo=bar` format.
 - `v` defines a [volume](https://docs.docker.com/engine/reference/commandline/volume_create/), which is essentially a file share between the host and the container.
 The format is `host:container`.
+This allows us to share the configuration used for hagen, with the container.

 What if you want to get your terminal back, and run the container unsupervised?
 Then you can do this